jenisys/parse_type/README.rst

 .. code-block:: python

-    # -- USE CASE: Create a parse_type for enum34 enumeration class.
+    # -- USE CASE: Create a type converter for enum34 enumeration class.
     # NOTE: Use Python 3.4 or enum34 backport.
     from parse import Parser
     from parse_type import TypeBuilder